Updated: Oct 30, 2022

 Pro Tip: Outside of the fantastic Golden Hour views, we had to do the hike during sunrise to avoid the high tide.
 Hole in the Wall is only accessible during low tide, so you will want to monitor the tides to find your best time to hike!

 We continued onwards to the town of Forks to fuel up at a local Diner after filling our S.D. cards with photos of Rialto Beach and the Hole in the Wall.
 Our next destination was the Hoh Rain Forest.
-About an hour-long drive from Rialto Beach, the Hoh Rain Forest is the largest temperate rain forest within the United States.
-Stretching 24 miles wide and running along the Hoh River, the Hoh Rain Forest receives an average of 140 inches of precipitation every year, and features spans the largest trees in the National Park, with some reaching 7 feet in diameter.
+About an hour-long drive from Rialto Beach, the Hoh Rain Forest is the largest temperate rainforest in the United States.
+Stretching 24 miles wide and running along the Hoh River, the Hoh Rain Forest receives an average of 140 inches of precipitation every year and features some of the largest trees in the National Park, with some reaching 7 feet in diameter.

 Two nature trails take you amongst the forest - the Hall of Mosses Trail (.8 miles/ 1.2 km), and the Spruce Nature Trail (1.2 miles/ 1.9 km).
 Both trails will lead you through lush, green canopies full of moss, ferns, and a variety of tree species.

 After exploring the Hoh Rain Forest, we began the 2-hour drive back to Port Angeles.
 Along the way, we made a pit stop at Lake Crescent.
-With a depth of 624 feet, it is the second deepest lake in Washington, and the clarity of the water will have you feeling like you're in the Caribbean.
+With a depth of 624 feet, it is the second-deepest lake in Washington, and the water's clarity will make you feel like you're in the Caribbean.
 After a long day, we relaxed by the lake and watched the sun dip behind the mountains before continuing the drive back to Port Angeles.

 We started our second day in Olympic National Park by venturing up to the well-known Hurricane Ridge.
 The ridge is just an 18-mile drive from Port Angeles and is very easy to access.
 On a sunny day, you can see the Olympic Mountain Range spanning as far as the eye can see.
 To the North, you will see views of Vancouver Island, and you will likely see glimpses of Mount Baker to the East.